-Context and Impact indicators 17/12/2021 Indicator I.24 Contributing to jobs in rural areas: INDICATOR C.06 Evolution of the employment rate in rural areas, including a gender breakdown Indicator Name Employment rate in rural areas Definition Employed persons aged 15-64 years and 20-64 years1 as a share of the total population of the same age group in rural areas: Employed persons are all persons aged 15-64 (or 20-64) years and over who, during the reference week, worked at least one hour for pay or profit or were temporarily absent from such work.
-Employed persons comprise employees, self-employed and unpaid family workers.
+Context and Impact indicators 17/09/2021 INDICATOR C.06 Indicator I.24 Contributing to jobs in rural areas: INDICATOR C.00 Evolution of the employment rate in rural areas, including a gender breakdown Indicator Name Employment rate in rural areas Employed persons aged 15-64 years and 20-64 years 1 as a share of the total population of the same age group in rural areas: Employed persons are all persons aged 15-64 (or 20-64) years and over who, during the reference week, worked at least one hour for pay or profit or were temporarily absent from such work.
+Employed persons comprise employees, Definition self-employed and unpaid family workers.
 Population covers persons aged 15-64 (or 20-64) years and over living in private households.
 This comprises all persons living in the households surveyed during the reference week.
 This definition also includes persons absent from the households for short periods (but having retained a link with the private household) owing to studies, holidays, illness, business trips, etc. Persons on compulsory military service are not included.
 There are 3 specific indicators: total employment rate and by age groups total employment rate by sex and by age groups total employment rate by age groups in rural areas Methodology: Based on the Labour Force Survey (LFS), the total employment rate of each country can be disaggregated by degree of urbanisation.
-This degree of urbanisation classifies the territory (Local Administrative Units (LAU)) into rural areas, towns and suburbs and cities.
-The rural employment rates in the other two types of areas or with the employment rate for the whole country.
+This degree of urbanisation classifies the territory (Local Administrative Units (LAU)) into rura areas, towns and suburbs and cities.
+The rural employment rate of each Member State could then be compared with the employment rates in the other two types of areas or with the employment rate for the whole country.
 Additionally, employment rates could also be calculated for men and women and even for other age groups.
 Unit of measurement 1 - 3: % Data source Eurostat - Labour Force Survey References / location of the data Employment rates are calculated by Eurostat and disseminated on its website: National data, including by typology: table Employment rates by sex, age and degree of urbanisation (%) [lfst r ergau] Regional data: table Employment rates by sex, age and NUTS 2 regions (%) [lfst r lfe2emprt] Data collection / dissemination level LFS data are collected at LAU level (LAU2), with a sample defined to be significant at NUTS 2 level and at national level.
-By degree of urbanisation (rural areas, towns and suburbs, cities) LES data are collected on a continuous basis and guarterly/annual results are Frequency LFS data are collected on a continuous basis and quarterly/annual results are produced.
-Data by degree of urbanisation are disseminated by Eurostat annually
+By degree of urbanisation (rural areas, towns and suburbs, cities)